 Waste generation data can also be estimated by using the measurement of weight and composition of waste (waste composition analysis, e.g. at the point of collection, or at the outputs of recycling plants).
-This can be used as the sole method for the collection of waste generation data in a Member State (see Section 3.1.1.7), or to validate and cross-check placed on the market data, as detailed in Section 3.1.3.
+This can be used as the sole method for the collection of waste generation data in a Member State (see Section 3.1.1.7), or to validate and cross-check PoM data, as detailed in Section 3.1.3.